Jaguares (Super Rugby): Name and colours

 The name was initially scheduled to be revealed at the end of July 2015, before being postponed to after the 2015 Rugby World Cup.
 On 16 December 2015, it was announced that the team would be known as the Jaguares.

 The name Jaguares was chosen to represent cunning, skill and power.
 According to the Jaguares official website, "Their sharp instinct and their intelligence make the Jaguares the ideal symbol for our team."
 The name is also a tribute to the crest of the Argentine Rugby Union, which appears on the jerseys of all Argentina national teams, and as a Spanish translation to the nation side Jaguars.

 The name Jaguares is cognate with the English 'jaguars', which originates in the South American languages Tupi, Guaraní, Spanish, and Portuguese.
 The Spanish version yaguares or yaguaretés is always written with an initial y, and the first appearances of the word written with a j were after transliterations into English.

 Stadium

 The Jaguares are based in Buenos Aires and their home ground is the 49,540-capacity José Amalfitani Stadium.

-2020 squad

-The squad for the 2020 Super Rugby season was:

-Current coaching staff

-The following coaching team was announced by the Argentine Rugby Union for the 2020 Super Rugby season: